 - Full Shade: Less than 3 hours of direct sun.

 Vegetables, herbs, and flowers may not grow if your garden receives less than 3 hours of sun.

 2. Know how much sun different types of plants need

 Although some plants need very little sun, plants grown for food usually need plenty of sunlight.
 Some types of vegetables, herbs, and flowers will tolerate some shade more than others, but all need sun.
 Most plants do best with at least 6-8 hours of direct sunlight each day.
 For example:

 - Flowering plants need a minimum of 6 hours of direct sunlight.

-- Plants grown for the edible roots need a minimum of 4 hours of direct sunlight.
+- Plants grown for edible roots need at least 4 hours of direct sunlight.

-- Plants grown for the edible leaves need a minimum of 3 hours of direct sunlight.
+- Plants grown for edible leaves need at least 3 hours of direct sunlight.

 3. Maximize the available sunlight your garden receives to grow vegetables, herbs, and flowers in the shade

 Leave more space between plants.
 Plants too close to each other will shade one another.